Get Your Students Talking with Yellowdig

 Step 1: Decide if Yellowdig is right for you

-Including a Yellowdig discussion community in your course requires a bit of a paradigm shift if you’re used to student discussion in Moodle Forums.
+Including a Yellowdig discussion community in your course may require a shift in mindset if you’re accustomed to using Moodle Forums.

 Step 2: Familiarize yourself with the Yellowdig platform